Contents

 The Procedure

 For the procedure, traditionally a curved incision is made horizontally from hip to hip just above the pubic hairline.
 A second incision will be made around the navel to help with the removal of excess skin in the upper abdomen.
 Excess skin and fat will be removed through these incisions and weakened or separated muscles will be repaired.
-This is the traditional tummy tuck.
-There are two other tummy tuck techniques that can be done: the mini tummy tuck or the extended tummy tuck.

 Extended Tummy Tuck